Pollution isn’t slowing down. In fact, it’s getting worse every single day, and it’s getting harder to combat the overwhelming effects on our planet.

 However, bringing your own stainless steel straw does make a difference.

-If you get a coffee or smoothie during your lunch break five days a week, that’s 260 straws that you’re using per year.
+If you get a coffee or smoothie during your lunch break five days a week, that’s 260 straws that you’re using per year when you could be using reusable coffee filters instead.

 That’s 260 different bits of plastic that could be floating in the ocean right now.